VA Loan vs. Traditional Loan – Know the Difference Before You Buy

 DTI has two numbers.
 The first is your new house payment, divided by your stable monthly income.

-The house payment is comprised of the principal and interest on the mortgage loan itself, property taxes, homeowner’s insurance, monthly mortgage insurance premiums, and any homeowner’s association dues, if required.
+The house payment comprises the principal and interest on the mortgage loan itself, property taxes, homeowner’s insurance, monthly mortgage insurance premiums, and any homeowner’s association dues if required.

 The total of this payment is frequently referred to as “PITI” – short for principal, interest, taxes, and insurance.

 The second DTI ratio – which is usually the most important – takes into account your total recurring monthly debt, including your new PITI.
-It will add monthly credit card payments, car payments, and student loan payments, as well as other obligations, such as child support, alimony, or the negative cash flow on other real estate owned.
+It will add monthly credit card payments, car payments, student loan payments, and other obligations such as child support, alimony, or the negative cash flow on other real estate owned.

 On conventional mortgages, the housing DTI is generally limited to 28%, while total DTI is 36%.
 However, these ratios are routinely exceeded, especially when the borrower makes a large down payment on the property, has excellent credit, large cash reserves after closing, or will be reducing their monthly house payment.